City Guide for: Cúcuta, Colombia

 Airport

 Cúcuta is served by the Camilo Daza International Airport (CUC), located approximately 5 kilometers (3 miles) from the city center.
-Taxis are readily available at the airport and provide a convenient way to reach your destination in Cúcuta.
+Taxis are readily available outside the airport terminal and offer a convenient way to reach your destination in Cúcuta.
 The journey typically takes around 15-20 minutes, depending on traffic.
 Some hotels may also offer airport shuttle services.

 Attractions